didthon/fng_api_region/README.md

 # About
 Fng-api is an API for [fakenamegenerator.com](https://fakenamegenerator.com).
 It has all of the features and customizability as the website does.
 You can specify gender, age, country, and nameset.
 The API will scrape the website and parse the data for you.

+Forket to only include US address with specific Region
 ----

 # Usage